igem-waterloo/wiki2018/src/markdown/Results.md

 <center> <img src="http://parts.igem.org/wiki/images/5/58/Growth-rate-JT2-dec7.png"> </center>

-Each Poit represents the growth rate of a single tube of JT2 Ccas/R under 24%, 48.8% OR 100% green light.
+Each Point represents the growth rate of a single tube of JT2 Ccas/R under 24%, 48.8% OR 100% green light.
 Growth rate was measured in duplicates for each light intensity.

 #### GFP Expression in response to green light